Magnetron85/Radiology-Right-Click/readme.txt

 ## Usage and Installation

 The script does not require installation on a hospital owned workstation.
+You may or may not have permission to download .exe files.

+Pathway #1:
+1.)
+Download the .exe file from GitHub.
+2.)
+Double click to run.
+3.)
+If you do not have permission to download .exe files, download on a personal computer and place on USB stick.
+Then plug into computer, double click and run.

+Pathway #2:
 1) Download AutoHotKey v 1.1 on a PC that you have permission to install software (often a personal PC)
 2) Download script fron GitHub on the same PC you installed AutoHotKey v 1.1
 3) Compile script.